ibnomarmahmoud/aws-bootcamp-cruddur-2023/journal/week8.md

 LINE 10:       users.bio,
 ```

-Before proceeding further in the video and the use of the migration script to add the Bio column , I have modified the schema to include this bio field and it worked as shown above
+Before proceeding further in the video and the use of the migration script to add the Bio column , I have modified the schema to include this bio field and it worked as shown above but migration scripts had been updated anyway and the setup script was modified as well